Photo by Seamus Wakefield

 Through my many labels (queer, white, maker, parent, friend, leader) I find inspiration and direction.
 Using storytelling to see through different lenses, I explore the multiplicity of truths in myself and the world around me.
 I pull from my experience and skills as a graphic designer, art director, sculptor, painter, and writer to create multi-modal art.

-Recent work includes a zine, Queer Solo Mom, that investigates my journey to becoming a parent, an edition of a tiny risograph-printed book, Pocket Survival Guide for Introverts, a large mixed-media puppet mask, and Dreamcasting—a ritual involving sigil creation for my hopes and dreams for the post-pandemic world.
-This winter I am showing a series of puppet masks in response to the COVID-19 pandemic at the University of Minnesota.
+Previous work includes a zine, Queer Solo Mom, that investigates my journey to becoming a parent, an edition of a tiny risograph-printed book, Pocket Survival Guide for Introverts, a series of mixed-media puppet masks, and Dreamcasting—a ritual involving sigil creation for my hopes and dreams for the post-pandemic world.